 Plus, the PR-1000 already comes with the weight plate horns, these you have to purchace separately with the Fitness Reality.

-Overall the PR-1000 is a great choice for lifters on a budget.
+Overall the Rep PR-1000 Power Rack is a great choice for lifters on a budget.
 Built by a reputable company, it should last years of use.
 The PR-1000 is a rack that offers everything you need to start heavy barbell lifting at home.